Where is Matt Hancock and is he going on I’m a Celebrity?

 Matt Hancock has arrived in Australia ahead of his appearance on I’m a Celebrity...
 Get Me Out of Here!, but he didn’t go in on day one with the initial batch of 10 stars.

-The former health secretary will take part in the forthcoming series of the ITV reality show as a “bombshell” contestant, arriving once the show has already started and the original line-up of contestants have settled into jungle life.
+The former health secretary is taking part in the current series of the ITV reality show as a “bombshell” contestant, with his arrival coming after the original line-up of contestants have settled into jungle life.

-During Sunday (6 November) night’s opening episode, Ant and Dec joked that while the bombshell contestants wouldn’t be arriving in the first episode, they would be rolling out the “Matt” for them when they did.

-According to reports, Hancock is due to enter the jungle later this week, although a specific day has not been announced.
-This article will be updated with that information as soon as it is available.
+Hancock entered the jungle on Tuesday 8 November.
+His debut was teased by co-hosts Ant McPartlin and Declan Donnelly during Tuesday night’s show, while his arrival will be shown in full in tonight’s episode (9 November).
+A preview also showed him being covered in maggots during a challenge.

 His decision to join the show has been met with widespread criticism, with the MP immediately having the Tory whip revoked and prime minister Rishi Sunak sharing his disapproval.